Working with playwright¶

 Given anonymous user on /

-Then I see the text "Hello, World!"
+Then the user sees the text "Hello, World!"

 Run the test¶

-uv run pytest --base-url http://localhost:8888 --browser chromium -v tests/using_playwright/
+uv run pytest --browser chromium -v tests/using_playwright/

 Sure this tests will fail, this is BDD :)